 Insider threat programs involve the integration of personal data.
 Highlighting the protection of employee privacy rights and civil liberties is essential in securing workforce support for insider threat programs.
 Insider threat programs and agency leadership should socialize this program to the workforce and should be as transparent as operationally possible.
 Employee support of the program is essential and the workforce must see the program as fair and respectful of employee reputations.
 There are numerous points of emphasis:

-- Privacy protections and oversight obligations are prevalent throughout the Policy & Standards; - Insider threat programs are designed to monitor and detect anomalous behavior, not to monitor people.
-Insider threat programs do not target individuals; - Systems of Record Notices (SORNs) should be in place to comply with the requirements of the Privacy Act;
+- Policy & Standards;

+- to monitor people.
+Insider threat programs do not target individuals;

+- of the Privacy Act;